-1.1 Policy Statements
+5.1 Policy Statement

-The Manager is to define the business' commitment in the form of a Policy Statement (or individual policy statements) which is relevant to the business' goals, customer needs and expectations, and addresses quality, workplace safety and environmental issues.
+The Senior Manager is to define the organisation's commitment in the form of a Policy Statement (or individual policy statements) which is relevant to the organisation's goals, customer needs and expectations, and addresses quality, workplace safety and environmental issues.
 The Policy (or policies) must be documented, available to the public upon request and understood by employees.